Rurales: Under Porfirio Diaz

-Never numbering more than about 4,000 men and located in small detachments, the Rurales were too thinly spread to ever completely eliminate unrest in the Mexican countryside.
+Never numbering more than about 4,000 men and located in small detachments, the Rurales were too thinly spread to ever eliminate unrest in the Mexican countryside.
 They did however impose a superficial order, especially in the central regions around Mexico City, which encouraged the foreign investment sought by Díaz and his científico advisers.
 To a certain extent the regime saw the Rurales as a counterweight to the much larger Federal army and in the later years of the regime they were increasingly used to control industrial unrest, in addition to the traditional task of patrolling country areas.
 While in theory a centralized organisation, the rural guards often came under the direct control of local politicians (Jefes) or landowners.

 The Rurales achieved a high profile internationally, rather like that of the Royal Canadian Mounted Police or the Texas Rangers, whose roles they paralleled.
 They wore a distinctive dove grey uniform braided in silver, which was modelled on the national charro dress and included wide felt sombreros, bolero jackets, tight fitting trousers with silver buttons down the seams, and red or black neckties.
 Senior officers wore elaborate rank insignia in the form of Austrian knots and sombrero braiding, which cost hundreds of pesos.
 The corps number appeared in silver on both the headdress and a leather carbine cross-belt.
 Protective leather chaps and canvas fatigue clothing were often worn as field service dress.

 The grey and silver dress, the frequent involvement of Rurales in ceremonial parades and their general reputation, drew the attention of foreign visitors to Mexico during the Porfiriato.
 They were variously described as "the world's most picturesque policemen" and "mostly bandits".
 The former may have been true but the latter was a distorted memory of the rough-and-ready early days of the corps.
 Some of the Mexican states maintained their own rural mounted police forces and a separate city police force operated in Mexico City, but none matched the Federal Rurales in notoriety or glamour.